olegyev/learn-microservices-multiplicator/README.md

 # Training Multiplicator project
 Simple training project to learn microservices. <br>
-This repository is for User and Challenge microservice domains.
+This repository is for User and Challenge domains. <br>
+Related repos:
+1. <a href='https://github.com/olegyev/learn-microservices-multiplicator-frontend' target='_blank'>Frontend</a>